Create an art show display that appeals to your target customers. Get the right shoppers into your booth with these

 Your booth is your most important tool for communicating with customers, and you have a very brief moment to convey your message and compel people to walk into your booth instead of moving on.

-To design an effective craft show booth, you need to focus on conveying a single, focused message to your customer and avoid trying to be all things to all people.
+To design an effective display, you need to focus on conveying a single, focused message to your customer.
+Avoid trying to be all things to all people.